Estebanxyac10/Tweet_Academy/README.md

 # Tweet_Academy
-Public version of the Tweet_Academy project.
-This project was a team work and comes from first year of Web@cadémie by Epitech.
-Unfortunately our team struggled a lot during this project :/
+The main goal of this project was to learn how to work in team.
+Unfortunately our team kinda failed.

+Result obtained: 10/25